Zoos in North Rhine-Westphalia

 Created in the 1970s, the Allwetterzoo (All-Weather Zoo) in Münster was appropriately named: several “all-weather paths” allow visitors to walk to many enclosures without getting their feet wet.
 The 30-hectare zoo is home to around 300 species.
 In the summer, visitors will often come across the penguins as they waddle along the path for their daily exercise.
 The former Dolphinarium has been transformed into Robbenhaven, now home to a colony of California sea-lions.
 Other highlights of the Allwetterzoo in Münster include the ape house, the bear enclosure and the aquarium.

 Krefeld Zoo: a must-see for all bird lovers and butterfly fanciers

 Krefeld Zoo’s Tropical Bird House is a real treat for bird lovers.
 Exotic and colourful feathered friends from three continents live here in a humid tropical climate.
 In the Butterfly Jungle, visitors can marvel at the collection of almost 200 different species of butterfly.
-The Tropical Ape House is home to the crowd-pleasing great apes.
 In the wide African Plain, meanwhile, visitors can spot all manner of Savannah dwellers.
 And in the Rainforest House, two-toed sloths from South America slumber peacefully.

 Free-flying storks and free-roaming monkeys at the NaturZoo Rheine